GergelyToth/ReactWeather/readme.md

 # Get Weather app in React

 This is weather application build on React.
-I have built this for The Compolete React Web App Developer Course.
+I have built this for The Complete React Web App Developer Course.

 ## Tools used
   - [React] - This was the JavaScript framework used.